Mamonas Assassinas (album): Robocop Gay

 Spoofs the film character RoboCop and transgender males.
 RoboCop's implants and cybernetics are compared to the transgender's surgeries and implants.
 Also pokes fun at religions, including a paradoxical chorus saying that homosexuals are everywhere (even among Muslims and Neo-Nazis) and that they should not be mistreated.

 Bois Don't Cry

-The title parodies The Cure's "Boys Don't Cry" but the lyrics and the music follow the bolero style.
+The title parodies The Cure's "Boys Don't Cry" but the lyrics and the music are a parody of sertanejo and bolero.
 Makes fun of a flamboyant macho man who suffers impotent as the woman he loves cheats on him.
-Features a short synthesizer sequence off Rush's "Tom Sawyer" and "The Mirror" from Dream Theater.
+Features a short synthesizer sequence off Rush's "Tom Sawyer" and "The Mirror" from Dream Theater, and closes with the five-note phrase from Close Encounters of the Third Kind.

 Débil Metal

 Sung in mock English, in a Max Cavalera-like tone to accompany the heavy metal style of the song, which was closely associated to Sepultura at the time, is a spoof of heavy metal music.
-The lyrics apparently convey the message that heavy metal fans cannot understand what their idols sing.
+The lyrics, which are nonsensical and contain lines about cookies and popcorn, apparently convey the message that heavy metal fans cannot understand what their idols sing.